-Criteria in Annex 11 of the SEA Directive Response Is there a significant effect The cumulative nature of the effects; It is considered unlikely when combined with the Current Local Plan and emerging Local Plan review will introduce significant environmental effects.
-Whilst both the Neighbourhood Plan and Local Plan review are being prepared, the Local Plan review has been subject to full SEA including SA and Habitats Regulations.
-It should be noted that the Local Plan review will not seek to propose allocations at Watlington, as the 2016 Site Allocations and Development Management Policies Plan already allocates land for development in the village.
-This growth has been subject to an SEA and HRA.
-No The trans-boundary nature of the effects; The emerging Neighbourhood Plan policy areas provide supplementary policy areas on a local scale.
-It considers green corridors that extend beyond the parish (Neighbourhood Area) boundary, although the impacts of these beyond the parish are unlikely to be significant.
-No The risks to human health or the environment (e.g. due to accidents); Policies and proposals in the Watlington Neighbourhood Plan are small scale and of local significance only.
+Criteria in Annex 11 of the SEA Directive Response Is there a significant effect Regulations.
+It should be noted that the Local Plan will not seek to propose new allocations at Marshland St James, as the 2016 Site Allocations and Development Management Policies Plan already allocates land for development in the village, most of which has already been delivered.
+This planned growth has been subject to both SEA and HRA.
+The trans-boundary nature of the effects; The emerging Neighbourhood Plan policy areas provide supplementary policy areas on a local scale.
+It focuses upon the protection and enhancement of community facilities whose catchment may extend beyond the parish (Neighbourhood Area) boundary, although the impacts of these beyond the parish are unlikely to be significant.
+No The risks to human health or the environment (e.g. due to accidents); Policies and proposals in the Marshland St James Neighbourhood Development Plan are small scale and of local significance only.
 These are unlikely to produce any significant effects in relation to this criterion.
-No The magnitude and spatial extent of the effects (geographical area and size of the population likely to be affected); The Neighbourhood Plan covers the Parish of Watlington.
-The 2011 census recorded the population at 2,455 and the extent of the parish beyond the built-up area of Watlington village (rural hinterlands) covers a modest area.
-In comparison the Borough of King's Lynn and West Norfolk is 152,760 ha and has population of 147,451 (2011 census).
-To be clear the local policies sought to be introduced by the Neighbourhood Plan will only apply to the Parish of Watlington and therefore unlikely to impact beyond this significantly.
+No The magnitude and spatial extent of the effects (geographical area and size of the population likely to be affected); The Neighbourhood Plan covers the Parish of Marshland St James.
+The 2011 census recorded the population at 1,336 (approximately 1,400: 2021 census) and the extent of the parish beyond the built-up area of Marshland St James village (rural hinterlands) covers a sparsely populated fenland area to the south-east of the built-up area, bisected by the Middle Level Main Drain.
+In comparison the Borough of King's Lynn and West Norfolk is 152,760 ha and has population of 154,325 (2021 census).
+To be clear the local policies sought to be introduced by the Neighbourhood Plan will only apply to the Parish of Marshland St James and therefore unlikely to impact beyond this significantly.
 No

-Criteria in Annex 11 of the SEA Directive Response Is there a significant effect The value and vulnerability of the area likely to be affected due to: i) Special natural characteristics or cultural heritage; The Plan Area includes a number of listed buildings situated within the historic core of the village (Downham Road/ Church).
-However, through listing, National Policy and the Local Plan the appropriate statutory/ legal protection for these historic assets and their settings is afforded.
-The Neighbourhood Plan seeks to incorporate further policies in relation to the built and natural environment which to enhance these statutory protections through the development management system measures; e.g. inclusion of an extensive list of nondesignated heritage assets.
-The Watlington Neighbourhood Plan, by virtue of the "basic conditions", will conform to the existing Development Plan, which provides protection to environmental characteristics across the Borough to ensure that they are not vulnerable to significant impacts from development.
+Criteria in Annex 11 of the SEA Directive Response Is there a significant effect The value and vulnerability of the area likely to be affected due to: i) Special natural characteristics or cultural heritage; The Plan Area includes a single listed structure (Marshland Smeeth, and Fen War Memorial).
+Through listing, National Policy and the Local Plan the appropriate statutory/ legal protection for this designated heritage asset and its setting (at the entrance to the cemetery) is afforded.
+The Neighbourhood Plan seeks to incorporate further policies in relation to the built environment (with reference to design) which to enhance these statutory protections through recognising the setting of designated heritage assets.
+The Marshland St James Neighbourhood Development Plan, by virtue of the "basic conditions", will conform to the existing Development Plan, which provides protection to environmental characteristics across the Borough to ensure that they are not vulnerable to significant impacts from development.
 Policies within the Neighbourhood Plan will bolster these protections.
 No ii) Exceeded environmental quality standards or limit values The Neighbourhood Plan is unlikely to result in exceedance of environmental quality standards, such as those relating to air, water, and soil quality.
-Effective application of plan policies may have positive impacts, in terms of delivering an enhanced framework for effectively managing development within the Parish of Watlington; e.g. through detailed design criteria regarding sustainable drainage and open space connectivity.
+Effective application of plan policies may have positive impacts, in terms of delivering an enhanced framework for effectively managing development within the Parish of Marshland St James; e.g. through detailed design criteria and improved active travel connectivity.
 No iii) Intensive land use The Neighbourhood Plan is unlikely to bring forward development of an extent that would result in a significant intensification of Local land use.
 No